Kitchen and Other Stories

 • Add the turmeric (reserve a pinch for the plant-based milk wash) and mix.

-• Now add the mashed potatoes and mix.
+• Add the mashed potatoes and mix together.

 • Add the Amchur powder and chopped coriander.
 Mix to combine.

-• Take off the heat and transfer it onto a large plate or tray to cool.
+• Take the pinwheel samosa filling off the heat and transfer onto a large plate or tray to cool.

 • Remove the shortcrust pastry from the fridge to allow it to come up to room temperature.

-• Gently unroll the pastry on the countertop, leaving the butter paper in (it will come in handy when transferring the log into the fridge).
-Spoon the cooled potato mix onto the pastry and spread it evenly, leaving ½ a cm on the sides and 1 cm on the top end (see photographs)
+• Gently unroll the pastry on the countertop, leaving the butter paper in place (it will come in handy when transferring the log into the fridge).
+Spoon the cooled pinwheel samosa mix onto the pastry and spread it evenly, leaving ยฝ a cm on the sides and 1 cm at the top end (see photographs)

 • Mix turmeric with the plant-based milk and brush the edges of the pastry.

-• Gently start rolling from the bottom end towards the other end.
+• Gently start rolling from the bottom end towards the top end.
 Attempt to roll as tight as possible.
 Once you reach the top end, brush with the plant-based milk/turmeric wash and seal the end.
-Press pastry to ensure a tight seal.
+Press the pastry to ensure a tight seal.

 • Brush the log with the plant-based milk/turmeric wash and transfer to the fridge for about 10 to 15 minutes.
 When the pastry is firm it is easier to cut it into the pinwheel portions.